Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Solution for MultiRisk Based Adaptive Training

 Our solution, detailed in Algorithm \ref{alg:risk_adaptive_bcd} and Figure \ref{fig:risk_analysis}, involves two phases: traditional pre-training and risk-based adaptive training.

-\begin{itemize} \item \textbf{Traditional Pre-Training Phase}: During this initial phase, a deep model undergoes training using conventional methods, relying on labeled training data.
+\begin{itemize} \item \textbf{Traditional Pre-Training Phase}: During this initial phase, a deep model undergoes training using conventional methods, relying on labeled training data for breast cancer subtypes.
 In our method, we use four CNN deep models and train all of them on the given workload with arguably the best parameters.
 The aim is to try to achieve the best test efficacy for each model. \item \textbf{Risk Based Adaptive Training Phase}: This phase aims to enhance model performance by focusing on high-risk instances and managing prediction uncertainties.
-This framework integrates temperature scaling to reduce overconfidence and Value at Risk (VaR) to assess misclassification risks.
-The goal is to improve the robustness and accuracy of the classifier.
+This framework integrates temperature scaling to reduce overconfidence and Value at Risk (VaR) to assess misprediction risks.
+The goal is to improve the robustness and accuracy of the prediction model.
 The step-wise process is given below: \end{itemize}

 In the second phase, the algorithm first uses the validation set \(D_v\) to train the risk model, focusing on estimating the Value at Risk (VaR) for each instance to aid in risk assessment.
 This involves identifying high-risk instances through VaR calculations for additional training or correction.
 Then, it applies the trained risk model to predict labels for the test set \(D_{test}\), assigning tentative labels based on the lowest risk as indicated by VaR.
-Finally, it fine-tunes the classifier using the instances in \(D_{test}\) and their predicted labels, with the goal of minimizing misclassification risk as guided by VaR.
+Finally, it fine-tunes the classifier using the instances in \(D_{test}\) and their predicted labels, with the goal of minimizing misprediction risk as guided by VaR.

 Observing that models relying on softmax outputs often produce overconfident predictions, we propose to smooth the predicted probability distribution for improved calibration.
 Guo et al.~\cite{75} highlighted that techniques like temperature scaling can enhance calibration without complex calculations.
 By applying logits scaling with a custom softmax activation function that incorporates a learnable temperature parameter \(\lambda\), we adaptively scale the logits, as shown in equation \ref{eq:regularized_softmax}, as follows: